evansd/whitenoise/docs/django.rst

 The WhiteNoiseMiddlware class takes all the same configuration options as the WhiteNoise base class, but rather than accepting keyword arguments to its constructor it uses Django settings.
-The setting names are just the keyword arguments uppercased with a 'WHITENOISE\_' prefix.
+The setting names are just the keyword arguments upper-cased with a 'WHITENOISE\_' prefix.

 .. attribute:: WHITENOISE_ROOT